 One way to ensure that you’re prepared for the future is by analysing any discrepancies between what is currently happening in your company and what you want to happen.
 For example, suppose you know that more people will be retiring in five years than joining the company.
 You can plan accordingly and ensure enough people are coming to replace those leaving so there isn’t a disruption in operations or customer service levels.

 Anticipate and plan for change

 The world is changing rapidly, and businesses need to be prepared.
 A strategic workforce plan will help you anticipate and plan for future needs.
 This will help you avoid being caught off guard by sudden changes in hiring conditions or unexpected contingencies such as COVID, significant resignations, or natural disasters.

 Workers are also changing, with more preferring to work from home or on the go.
 An effective enterprise workforce plan should consider these trends, adjusting your staffing needs accordingly.
 You should also provide employees with flexible work options to work remotely.

 Decrease hiring costs

 The next benefit of strategic workforce planning is that it can help you reduce your hiring costs.
 With this approach, you will know how many people you need at any given time and how much money you should be spending on them.
+For more help on the rates you should pay freelancers, check out our latest report on freelance day rates.
 You can then use these numbers to negotiate your rates with vendors or contractors and get a better deal because you know what you need from them and what they can offer in return for their compensation packages.